peterGospodinov/RestaurantReservation/README.md

      docker-compose up -d

-   - The `docker-compose.yml` file includes all the necessary services and also runs an `initmssql.sql` and 'initpostgresql.sql' script to automatically create the required tables and stored procedures.
+   - The `docker-compose.yml` file includes all the necessary services and also runs an `initmssql.sql` and `initpostgresql.sql` script to automatically create the required tables and stored procedures.

 3. **Service Configuration**
    - All configuration settings are default and hardcoded within the application.
 No additional configuration files are required.